Anthony & Delisa Mayer Photography Gallery, Level 7, North Building

 - Companion to the Strauss Photography Collection at the Denver Art Museum.
-Paddock, Eric.
-Denver: Denver Art Museum, 2014.
+Eric Paddock.
+Denver Art Museum, 2014.

 - Walking Magpie: On and Off the Leash.
-Forsman, Robert.
+Chuck Forsman.
 Denver and Staunton, VA: Denver Art Museum and George F. Thompson Publishing, 2013.

-- Robert Benjamin: Notes From a Quiet Life.
-Benjamin, Robert.
+- Robert Benjamin: Notes from a Quiet Life.
+Robert Benjamin.
 Santa Fe and Denver: Radius Books in cooperation with the Denver Art Museum, 2012.

 - Prairie.
-Adams, Robert.
+Robert Adams.
 Denver and San Francisco: Denver Art Museum and Fraenkel Gallery, 2011.